wethod/learning-center-source/content/pipeline/index.md

 ## Timeline

-Sometimes managing your customers’ relationships can be difficult if you are working in a team and you can be easily get lost.
+Sometimes managing your customers’ relationships can be difficult if you are working in a team and you can easily get lost.

-Wethod keeps record of all your **customer relationship’s history** in a project timeline.
-Every project has its own project timeline.
+In Timeline you can keep all your **customer relationship’s history**.
-Team members can access this section from the project pipeline.
+Every project has its own project timeline and everyone in your team can access to it.

 Add to Timeline activities you think are important to remember like:

 * **Calls**;
 * **Emails** with addressee, text and files attached;
 * **Meetings**;
-* **Milestones**. (coming soon)
+* **Milestones** (coming soon).

 Additional features allow the user to:

-* **set reminders** for the future;
+* **set reminders** for the upcoming events;
-* **add follow ups** of existing events;
+* **add follow ups** for existing events;
 * **tag colleagues** in the event description.
 (Coming Soon)